ninryu/Start-Page/README.md

 # Start-Page
-My firefox start-page.
-I've removed sensitive URLs, however the general layout is the same.
+My firefox start-page which is forked from u/Jarvvski.
+I've tried to make it more efficient by following fundemental html-css principles i have been learning.

 # Usage
-Check [/r/startpages](https://www.reddit.com/r/startpages/) to find out how to use it with your specific browser.
+Check the sidebar of [/r/startpages](https://www.reddit.com/r/startpages/) to find out how to use it with your specific browser.